Skip to content

 """

-for ex in self._examples[query_name]:
+for ex in self._examples[query.name]:

 if self.do_not_match_identical_queries: